Who has won more ‘major’ trophies: Real Madrid or Barcelona?

 Are the Spanish Super Cup and the FIFA Club World Cup ‘major’ trophies?

-I’ve - perhaps controversially - decided that I’m not counting the competitions Real Madrid and Barcelona have already won this season as a major trophies.
+I’ve - perhaps controversially - decided that I’m not counting the competitions Real Madrid and Barcelona won earlier this season as a major trophies.
 The Spanish Super Cup, UEFA Super Cup and the FIFA World Club Cup are out (feel free to disagree with me…).
 Luckily, if you add the three totals from those competitions for the two clubs they come to the same number (22) and don’t affect the overall tally anyway.
 If you’re interested, Barça lead in the Spanish Super Cup (14-12), Madrid are ahead in the FIFA Club World Cup (5-3) and it’s a tie in the UEFA Super Cup (5-5).

 I’ve basically included trophies that the clubs would be/would have been massively bothered about winning at the start of the season, both back in the day and now.
 Trophies that ‘feel like’ major trophies.